Clicky

 This recipe calls for using ramen noodles as the carb source in this soup, providing both the bite and the majority of the calories.

-However, the choice of ramen noodles is really to just give this soup more of an Asian Pho shop style appearance and texture.
+However, the choice of ramen noodles is really just to give this soup more of an Asian Pho shop-style appearance and texture.

 Large shapes won’t really hold onto the liquid in this recipe, as it is definitely a soup rather than a sauce.